alphagov/government-service-design-manual/the-team/workingenvironment.md

 The room a team works in is a tool.
 It is just as important as the choice of project management tools or choice of programming language.

 Teams should dedicate time at the beginning of a project to making sure they have everything they need and addressing any problems.
-This might include setting up a project wall, configuring collaboration software like email groups or project trackers, building and installing up dashboards, putting up whiteboards, or simply moving desks about so the team can sit together.
+This might include setting up a project wall, configuring collaboration software like email groups or project trackers, building and installing dashboards, putting up whiteboards, or simply moving desks about so the team can sit together.
+Removing those dividers between desks makes a big difference and allows conversation between the team to flow more freely.
+If large monitors are getting in the way remove them.
+You might also want to think about getting desk tidies [like these](http://www.muji.eu/pages/online.asp?Sec=9&Sub=38&PID=163).
+The difference a tidy environment makes to ability of a team to think and work is striking.

 This process is known as 'hacking the environment'.